 International call for projects

-Game in Lab’s international call for projects is open to researchers from all over the world and aims to support the production of scientific knowledge about board games.
-Game in Lab has already supported more than 20 researchers through previous international calls for projects.
+Game in Lab’s international call for projects is open once again in 2026, to researchers from all over the world and aims to support the production of scientific knowledge about board games.
+Game in Lab has already supported more than 30 researchers through previous international calls for projects.

 Presentation of the international call for projects

-The international call for projects welcomes disciplinary and interdisciplinary proposals in fundamental or applied research from any scientific research institution.
+The international call for projects welcomes disciplinary and interdisciplinary proposals from any scientific research institution.
 Research projects lasting up to 24 months are eligible.
-This year, special attention will be given to projects investigating the following areas of focus: “Sustainability and Justice”, “Fifty years of Dungeons and Dragons”, “Healthy People and/or a Healthy Planet” and “Cultural Heritage”.
+This year, special attention will be given to projects investigating the following areas of focus: “Sustainability, Justice and Inclusion”, “Health and Wellbeing”, both in fundamental and applied research.

 Financial Support